-Similac, Enfamil, and Gerber Good Start who combined account for more than 90% of all infant formula sales in the United States – are exposing our babies to potentially grave health risks by using genetically modified ingredients.
-Babies are particularly vulnerable when it comes to consuming GMO’s as their digestive and immune systems are not fully developed and GMO crops have an extremely high exposure to dangerous pesticides and herbicides (Think: RoundUp).
+Similac, Enfamil, and Gerber Good Start, who combined account for more than 90% of all infant formula sales in the United States, are exposing our babies to potentially grave health risks by using genetically modified ingredients.
+Babies are particularly vulnerable when it comes to consuming GMO’s as their digestive and immune systems are not fully developed and GMO crops have an extremely high exposure to dangerous pesticides and herbicides (like RoundUp).

 - Aluminum: present in soybeans and other additives used to make formula, interferes with cellular metabolic processes and information transfer from DNA.
 Aluminum is found in very high concentrations in soy formula, some of the hypoallergenic formulas, and some of the preterm infant formulas.
 This is of concern because of the possibility of increased amounts of aluminum being deposited into the brain and the resulting risk of brain dysfunction.
 Standard formulas can contain up to 40 times the amount of aluminum found in breastmilk.

 - Genetically Engineered Ingredients: Several brands of formula have tested positive for genetically engineered corn and soy.
-We know today that 55 percent of the US' soy crop and 35 percent of the corn crop is currently genetically engineered.
+We know today that 55% of the United State's soy crop and 35% of the corn crop is currently genetically engineered.
 Neocare and Isomil products, Ross Labs' Similac, Carnation's Alsoy product, and Mead Johnson's ProSoBee formula all tested positive for GE ingredients.
 GE ingredients pose the risk of introducing novel toxins, new allergens, and an increased antibiotic resistance to infants.
 Because the FDA does not require labeling of GE foods, parents will remain unaware that their baby is consuming transgenic ingredients.

 - Isoflavones: Phytoestrogens are endocrine disruptors found in soybeans.
 Infants fed soy formula have circulating phytoestrogen concentrations that are 13,000 to 22,000 times higher than levels normally found in early life.
 These bioactive compounds can create steroid hormone imbalance, compete with enzymes that metabolize steroids and drugs, and can affect gonadal (sex organ) function.
 Soy formula has, for example, been linked to premature thelarche (breast development in infants and girls under eight years of age).
 Phytoestrogens also have an effect on the thyroid gland.
 They're well-known inducers of goiter and antithyroid agents.
 They act against the thyroid by inhibition of thyroid peroxidase.
 Children with autoimmune thyroid disease were three times more likely to have been fed soy formula in infancy.